winsor-tse/Fordham-Autograder-projecct/README.md

 ## .in and .correct files and its feature
   [.in file for palindrome](https://github.com/winsor-tse/Fordham-Autograder-projecct/blob/main/rationallab/Labrational_2.cpp)
-  'A man, a plan, a canal, Panama.'
+  > A man, a plan, a canal, Panama.
-  'Be at a time I emit a beat'
+  > Be at a time I emit a beat
-  'Racecar'
+  > Racecar'
-  'A lad named E. Mandala'
+  > A lad named E. Mandala
-  'A Toyota's a Toyota'
+  > A Toyota's a Toyota
-  'Race and tell a dancer'
+  > Race and tell a dancer

 ## Unit testing code and its outputs
 `$ npm install marked`